-NOTICES TO CORRESPONDENTS.
+NOTICES TO CORRESPONDENTS

-K. K.-It was Miss Carew whose dress and decorations were so costly; Miss Clarke was the unfortunate milliner who supplied them.
+K. K .- It was Miss Carew whose dress and decorations were so costly; Miss Clarke was the unfortunate milliner who supplied them.
 The lapsus calami proves at least that the writer intended no personal reflections.
 Several communications unavoidably stand over.

-ceive.
-Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons quite independent of the merits of the communica-tion.
-It is impossible to acknowledge the mass of letters we re-
+It is impossible to acknowledge the mass of letters we receive.
+Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from reasons quite independent of the merits of the communica-